Learn about Cloud Manager’s CI/CD pipelines and how they can be used to efficiently deploy your code.

 You must be on AEM version

-A user logged in as Deployment Manager role can create and run multiple front end pipelines concurrently.
+A user with the Deployment Manager role can create and run multiple front-end pipelines concurrently.

-The following restrictions will apply:
+The following restrictions apply.